Crab Pot Escapement Study

 The most promising protocol identified in the report is the use of ROVs to remove deepwater derelict fishing nets.
 A pilot project to test this removal method in shallow water prior to testing in deeper water is recommended.
 Known nets in both shallow and deep water are identified for this pilot project.
 The Northwest Straits Foundation is currently seeking funding for this pilot project.
 The report was written by Natural Resources Consultants, the firm that manages the field work for the Northwest Straits Foundation’s derelict fishing gear program.
 Click here to view the full report.

 Crab pots: Approximately 12,000 crab pots are lost and become derelict every year in Puget Sound, costing the fishery up to $700,000 in lost harvest revenue.
 Northwest Straits Foundation is working to address the problem of crab mortality in derelict crab pots, and to develop a strategic approach that reduces the negative impacts of crab pot loss.
 We support local outreach efforts to aimed at recreational crabbers to promote best crabbing practices.
 The Foundation recently completed a crab escapement study to investigate escapement rates of different styles of crab pot designs, to determine the most effective ones, and to use the research to promote best fishing practices to state and tribal crab fishery managers.
 We identified designs and low-cost modifications that are shown to be most successful at allowing crab escapement.
 Read more about our research and preliminary results of the crab escapement study in our March 2015 newsletter.

 ARRA Project Complete

-In 2010, the Initiative completed an 18-month project with $4.6 million dollars of economic stimulus funding from NOAA.
+In 2010, the Foundation completed an 18-month project with $4.6 million dollars of economic stimulus funding from NOAA.
 The project enabled us to ramp up our removal operations from one boat operating part time to four full-time removal vessels.
 For more information, click here.

 Derelict Net at Alden Bank